BluetriX/helm-release/README.md

 #### Master branch

-The master branch is treated differently from the default and will be `NEXT_TAG-COMMITS-SHA+SHA`
+The master branch is treated differently from the default and will be `NEXT_TAG-COMMITS+SHA`

 #### Integrated Support for Jenkins and PR branches

 Jenkins uses the environment variable BRANCH_NAME with the value of the PR example `PR-97`.
-This will result in a release version of `NEXT_TAG-0.pr-97-COMMITS-SHA+SHA`
+This will result in a release version of `NEXT_TAG-0.pr-97-COMMITS-SHA`

 ## Install without internet